Deal Secondary School, Deal, Kent

 Subjects taught: Geography, Humanities, Information Technology, Environmental Studies.

 As the school curriculum was being steered in a more vocational (or pre-vocational) way I began teaching groups both IT and industrial and economic understanding.
-Lots of practical tasks and increasingly made relevant to their own lives and interests.
+Lots of practical tasks and learning made increasingly relevant to their own lives and interests.

 My main interest in Geography continued with the Kent Geography Teachers’ Association which involved running Saturday conferences and field visits.
-I also started running sessions on INSET/CPD courses using computers in geography.
+I also started running sessions on INSET/CPD courses using computers in geography both at Eversley College and Kingsgate College.
+(These residental centres have gone, of course.)

 See this post about colleagues at work.